adamefrazer/learning/README.md

 # 100daysofcode

+Day 34: (Dec 14th): read at least an hour or more of You Don't Know JavaScript.
+Eloquent JavaScript in chapter 4 got way to weird for me.
+I couldn't keep up.
+YDKJS is much more approachable and user friendly.
+Going to stick with it.
+I hope

 Day 33: (Dec 13th): today doesn't count. did very little. but i am done with my masters! now i can concentrate totally on coding!

 Day 32: (Dec 12th): changed up a side project website.
 It is in my NHL repository.
 Wanted to make it look a bit like this https://bitcharge.co/?ref=land-book.com